 Estonian Private Forest Union

 The Estonian Private Forest Union (EPFU) was established as an organization by the most active forest owners in 1992.
-It is an umbrella organization for local forest owner associations and altogether 21 local associations are members.
-EPFU represents the interest of private forest owners, participates actively in forest policy and in the legislative process and guarantees that private forest owners needs and rights are taken into account.
+It is an umbrella organization for local forest owner associations and altogether 20 local associations are members, representing about 1/3 of Estonian private forest land.
+EPFU represents the interest of private forest owners, participates actively in forest policy and in the legislative process and guarantees that private forest owners need and rights are taken into account.
 Being a member of various EU and worldwide forest organizations in the interest of Estonian private forestry and keeping contact with similar to EPFU organizations, EPFU is engaged actively in international co-operation.
 Local forest owner associations have been set up to unite individual forest owners on a county or community level.
 Local associations provide members with advice and trainings and organize and provide services for joint silvicultural actions.